 This is a basic step, but it can make all the difference.
 Open enrollment may be just a few weeks long, and it can go by before you know it.
-During that first week of open enrollment, book some time (an hour or so, to add some cushion) to review your current plan and take this quick health plan assessment.
-It asks 5 key questions that will help you select the plan that fits you and your family best - whether that's the same one you have now or a new one.
-And if basic health plan terms seem confusing, we can help.
+During that first week of open enrollment, book some time (an hour or so, to add some cushion) to review your current plan and the information on this site titled, How to choose the right plan for you.
+It asks key questions that will help you select the plan that fits you and your family best - whether that's the same one you have now or a new one.
+And if basic health plan terms seem confusing, review the section of this site titled, Understanding copays and deductibles.